Carm01/W10StartLayout/README.md

 ++++++++++++++ADDITIONAL NOTES+++++++++++++++++++++++++++++++++

 Let's examine the start menu setup and configuration for all users.
-In script 3, this simply places the files to make the start menu default for all users.
+In the script it simply places the files to make the start menu default for all users.
 The new xml start menu configuration must be called: LayoutModification.xml, and there cannot be any other .xml files in there.
 If you noticed I added a shortcut to IE in there.
 The reason I did this is that shortcut for IE lives in a location that already exists, and is not dependant on looking in the current user profile in the location of:
 C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Accessories
 IE shortcut per user profile.
 So what you say it's there, why should i move it to another location?